peter88213/nvhelp-en/source/view_menu.rst

 Show Book
 ---------

-**Go to the “Book” branch and expand it**
+**Go to the "Book" branch and expand it**

 With **View > View Book**,
-you can select and open the “Book” branch.
+you can select and open the "Book" branch.

 Show Characters
 ---------------

-**Go to the “Characters” branch and expand it**
+**Go to the "Characters" branch and expand it**

-With **View > View Characters**, you can select and open the “Characters” branch.
+With **View > View Characters**, you can select and open the "Characters" branch.

 Show Locations
 --------------

-**Go to the “Locations” branch and expand it**
+**Go to the "Locations" branch and expand it**

-With **View > View Locations**, you can select and open the “Locations” branch.
+With **View > View Locations**, you can select and open the "Locations" branch.

 Show Items
 ----------

-**Go to the “Items” branch and expand it**
+**Go to the "Items" branch and expand it**

 With **View > View Items**,
-you can select and open the “Items” branch.
+you can select and open the "Items" branch.

 Show Plot lines
 ---------------

-**Go to the “Plot lines” branch and expand it**
+**Go to the "Plot lines" branch and expand it**

-With **View > Show Plot lines**, you can select and open the “Plot lines” branch.
+With **View > Show Plot lines**, you can select and open the "Plot lines" branch.

 Show Project notes
 ------------------

-**Go to the “Project notes” branch and expand it**
+**Go to the "Project notes" branch and expand it**

-With **View > View Planning**, you can select and open the “Project notes” branch.
+With **View > View Planning**, you can select and open the "Project notes" branch.

 Toggle Text viewer